azman4/bestbuy-api-tests/README.md

 ## Installation

 The installation section details steps that need to be taken in order to properly install the application.
+Prequisite:
+a.
+Best APIs are up and running on your local server.
+b.
+Using Terminal -> Go to the e2e folder from the main folder -> comman = cd e2e.

 1. Installation step 1